RepairKnowledge

 Nodule Formation Risk

 The longer PCL microspheres remain in tissue, the greater the chance of nodule formation.
-Research on polycaprolactone-based filler nodular complications has confirmed this duration-dependent risk pattern (de Melo et al., 2018):
+This duration-dependent risk pattern reflects how PCL behaves in tissue over time:

 ← Swipe to see more →